ics-414-lychee/cpg-server/README.md

 #### PHP Web Server
 - Put all php files in your web server and configure $serverName, and database information to match your database configuration.
-Include password in $connInfo if password is set.
+Include password in $connInfo if password is set